Production of Avengers: Doomsday and Avengers: Secret Wars: Casting

-In April 2025, set photos revealed that Benedict Wong was reprising his MCU role as Wong in Doomsday.
-The following month, photos with Doomsday cast members in Bahrain revealed that Mabel Cadena and Alex Livinalli were also returning for the film, in their respective MCU roles as Namora and Attuma.
-In August, Ryan Reynolds posted an image on Instagram of the Avengers logo vandalized by graffiti, reminiscent of a similar logo seen in Deadpool & Wolverine, leading to speculation that he was teasing Deadpool's role in Doomsday and Secret Wars.
+In May 2025, photos with Doomsday cast members in Bahrain revealed that Mabel Cadena and Alex Livinalli were also returning for the film, in their respective MCU roles as Namora and Attuma.
+In August, Ryan Reynolds posted an image on Instagram of the Avengers logo vandalized by graffiti, reminiscent of a logo seen in Deadpool & Wolverine, leading to speculation that he was teasing Deadpool's role in Doomsday and Secret Wars.
 Couch and Kit reported through The Hollywood Reporters Heat Vision newsletter that Deadpool would appear in Doomsday, while Anthony D'Alessandro of Deadline Hollywood reported that Reynolds was not set to appear in the two Avengers films, had not been seen on the Doomsday set, and had posted the fan-made logo because it intrigued him and he was "just having some fun".
 Umberto Gonzalez of TheWrap discussed these conflicting reports, questioning The Hollywood Reporters confidence in its sources while noting that Reynolds not appearing on set did not mean he would not be in the film.
 Gonzalez reported that Reynolds would appear as Deadpool in Doomsday, but said sources were not yet ready to go on the record confirming this.
-Reynolds explained that he posted the image because it was his favorite design of the flag that appeared in Deadpool & Wolverine, despite there being others that were "great" to use like a red and black one.
-In November 2025, Sadie Sink was revealed to be appearing in Secret Wars, after being cast for an undisclosed role in Brand New Day.
+Reynolds said he posted the image because it was his favorite design of the flag from Deadpool & Wolverine.